sqlhabit/sql_schema_visualizer/README.md

 Every table is a ReactFlow' [Custom Node](https://reactflow.dev/docs/guides/custom-nodes/) with custom [Markers](https://reactflow.dev/docs/examples/edges/markers/) (those SVG icons with dot and fork).
 [Here's a ReactFlow sandbox example of Custom Nodes](https://github.com/wbkd/react-flow-example-apps/tree/main/reactflow-create-react-app).

+## How to update table positions?

+1. Drag them around to find a perfect arrangement.
+2. CMD + P (it copy pastes positions JSON to your clipboard).
+3. Paste the JSON to the `Flow/positions.ts` file.

 ## Installation

 ```sh